 6. Keep your composure even if they don’t

-Even if they come in and attacking you for reasons you don’t understand or are not sane, it’s important to make sure you keep calm.
-You don’t want to get into a war with them because all those bad words that you are going to say to them, even if you are right, you are going to regret in the future.
+Even if they come in and attack you for reasons you don’t understand or are not sane, it’s important to make sure you keep calm.
+You don’t want to get into a war with them because of all those bad words that you are going to say to them, even if you are right, you are going to regret it in the future.

-If you see that the way they’re speaking to you is unacceptable, calmly and as polite as you can, ask them not to talk to you that way, and if they continue to do so, end the conversation with telling them to come back when they cool off and have a will to talk politely.
+If you see that the way they’re speaking to you is unacceptable, calmly and as politely as you can, ask them not to talk to you that way, and if they continue to do so, end the conversation by telling them to come back when they cool off and have the will to talk politely.

 7. The best way to respond